-APPROVED MOTION: THAT the Board of Governors, on the recommendation of the Board Finance and Property Committee and the General Faculties Council Academic Planning Committee, approve the 2023-24 Consolidated Budget, as set forth in Attachment 1.
+APPROVED MOTION: THAT the Board Finance and Property Committee, on the recommendation of the General Faculties Council Academic Planning Committee, recommend that the Board of Governors approve the 2023-24 Consolidated Budget, as set forth in Attachment 1.

-Final Item: 3b.
+Final Recommended Item: 2b.